Overview of Merrill Edge and Robinhood

 Category 3: Websites

-Asset profiles on the site begin with simple charts.
-In the upper-right corner of a chart, there is an expand icon.
-Clicking on this generates a larger chart with 6 technical indicators and 2 display choices.
+Asset profiles start with simple charts.
+You can click an expand icon to see a bigger chart with 6 technical indicators and 2 ways to view the chart.
 The trade ticket has 6 order types.
-Shorting is not permitted.
+You can’t short stocks.

-An alert can be set up for a security but not a cryptocurrency.
-The alert icon is displayed on an asset’s profile and on the expanded graph.
-Potential triggers include price movements and technical events.
+You can set up an alert for a security but not for a cryptocurrency.
+The alert icon is on the asset’s profile and on the expanded chart.
+Alerts can be set for price changes and technical events.

-The Merrill Edge website also has alerts.
-However, there are many more choices.
-Here are a few examples we found:
+The Merrill Edge website also has alerts, with more options.
+Here are a few:

 - Volume rises above